There are some things in life that we generally know can cause pain: touching a hot stove, getting a paper cut, stubbing your toe. Ouch!

 You should also know any possible side effects.
 If you don’t find adequate pain relief, let your clinician know.

 Ask for More Help

 If you’ve tried treatments for chronic pain and struck out, asking for help is especially important.
-Pharmacogenetic (PGx) testing, for example, can help your clinician make a more informed decision about your care.
+Pharmacogenetics (PGx) testing, for example, can help your clinician make a more informed decision about your care.

-Genomind’s pharmacogenetic test can look at your genetic makeup to help your clinician determine:
+Genomind’s pharmacogenetic testing can look at your genetic makeup to help your clinician determine:

 - Which medications may be more effective

 - Which medications may have side effects

 - How you metabolize medications for personalized dosing guidance